paulafoi/stockmanagement-debuggingdollars/README.md

-The frontend can be reached when loading: http://debuggingdollars.storage.googleapis.com/index.html
+The frontend can be reached when loading: https://debugging-dollars.storage.googleapis.com/index.html

-**WATCHOUT: It needs to be loaded in http as httpS currently still faces errors. **

-For logging in you can use the following credentials: username : paula password : rocks
+For logging in you can use the following credentials or create your own account: username : paula password : rocks